buettner/private-prefetch-proxy/README.md

 Users can opt-out of the feature at any time.
 Furthermore, users can temporarily opt-out of the feature by using their browser’s private browsing mode.

 #### Publisher opt-out
-We suggest the following approach for origin-wide opt-out:
+One option for origin-wide opt-out is to leverage the publisher's DNS record:
 * Publishers specify in their DNS entry that they are opting out of proxied prefetching (completely or with some TBD granularity if necessary).
-* The check would be done by the proxy for privacy reasons;  issuing a DNS request from the browser before navigation would share prefetch information with the DNS resolver and potentially the target host.
-Efforts in the DNS space (e.g. [Oblivious DNS](https://tools.ietf.org/html/draft-pauly-dprive-oblivious-doh-03)) would enable private DNS resolution before navigation.
+* The DNS check would be done by the proxy for privacy reasons;  issuing a DNS request from the browser before navigation would share prefetch information with the DNS resolver and potentially the target host.

+Alternatively (or in addition), we could define a [/.well-known URL](https://tools.ietf.org/html/rfc5785) that can be used for publisher opt-out, and this URL would be fetched and cached by the proxy.
+This has the advantage that it is easier for developers to add a new resource than to modify their DNS record.

+Ideally, the browser would fetch the opt-out signal *before* making a connection to the proxy.
+While there are proposals to enable anonymous fetching of both DNS records ([Oblivious DNS](https://tools.ietf.org/html/draft-pauly-dprive-oblivious-doh-00)) and HTTP resources ([Oblivious HTTP resources](https://tools.ietf.org/html/draft-thomson-http-oblivious-00)), neither is well-supported yet.
+If either of those proposals gains traction, we may want to revisit the publisher opt-out design to take advantage of Oblivous fetching.

 In addition, publishers can opt-out for individual requests, for example,  when dealing with temporary traffic spikes or other issues.
 For these, publishers should look for the `Purpose: prefetch` request header and reject requests accordingly (see [Geolocation](https://github.com/buettner/private-prefetch-proxy#geolocation) for an example use case).